Accelerate your integration in Québec by taking a part-time French course

 Conditions of eligibility

-Part-time French courses are intended for immigrants 16 years of age and over who live in Québec.
+Full-time French courses at the Cégep of Trois-Rivières are intended for immigrants 16 years of age and over who lives in the Mauricie region.

 You are eligible for part-time French courses if you have one of the following immigration statuses: